VelosoMiguel/Deep-q-learning-cartpole/README.md

 # Deep-q-learning-cartpole
 Deep Q-Network agent that learns to balance a pole using reinforcement learning

-# 🤖 Deep Q-Learning — CartPole-v1
+# 🤖 Deep Q-Learning — CartPole

 A Deep Q-Network (DQN) agent trained to solve the CartPole-v1 environment from Gymnasium.
 The agent learns to balance a pole on a moving cart using reinforcement learning, with a live training visualization updated in real time.